Barbara McNair: Career

-McNair's Broadway credits include The Body Beautiful (1958), No Strings (1962, replacing Diahann Carroll), and a revival of The Pajama Game (1973, co-starring with Hal Linden and Cab Calloway).
-McNair starred in her own 1969 television variety series The Barbara McNair Show, becoming one of the first black women to host her own musical variety show.
-The show, which was produced in Canada by CTV (at CFTO, Toronto), lasted three seasons in first-run syndication in the United States until 1972.
-The show starred A-list guests including Tony Bennett, Sonny and Cher, Little Richard, The Righteous Brothers, Johnny Mathis, Freda Payne, Mahalia Jackson, Della Reese, Lou Rawls, Rich Little, B.B.
-King, Ethel Waters, Debbie Reynolds, Lionel Hampton, and The Irish Rovers.

-McNair was a headliner at Las Vegas hotels like the Sahara.
-She also appeared on TV game shows in the 1960s and 70s, including You Don't Say, Hollywood Squares, and The Match Game.
-She was also a VIP guest on the talk shows of Johnny Carson, Joey Bishop, Mike Douglas, and Merv Griffin.
-McNair's recordings include Livin' End, The Real Barbara McNair, More Today Than Yesterday, Broadway Show Stoppers, A Movie Soundtrack If He Hollers, Let Him Go, I Enjoy Being a Girl, and The Ultimate Motown Collection, a two-CD set with 48 tracks that include her two albums for the label plus a non-album single and B-side and an entire LP that never was released.
-In the late 1970s McNair was one of the original members of the "Four Girls Four" act, along with Rose Marie, Rosemary Clooney, and Margaret Whiting.
+In the late 1970s, McNair was one of the original members of the "Four Girls Four" act, along with Rose Marie, Rosemary Clooney, and Margaret Whiting.
 She was quickly replaced by Helen O'Connell, however, as she was deemed too young to fit in with the rest of the group.

 Personal life

 McNair was married five times and had no children.
-McNair's first husband was Earl Wright whom she was married to from 1953 until 1955.
+McNair's first husband was Earl Wright, to whom she was married from 1953 until 1955.
 From 1963 until 1971, McNair was married to Jack Rafferty.
-In August 1972, she married Rick Manzie, whom she had met in 1965 during a separation period from Rafferty (McNair remained married to Rafferty as he helped co-produce The Barbara McNair Show along with Rick Manzie who lived with Barbara in their Las Vegas home at 4265 South Bruce Street).
+In August 1972, she married Rick Manzie, whom she had met in 1965 during a separation period from Rafferty (McNair remained married to Rafferty as he helped co-produce The Barbara McNair Show along with Rick Manzie, who lived with Barbara in their Las Vegas home at 4265 South Bruce Street).
 McNair and Manzie remained married until his murder in December 1976.
-Three years after Manzie's death, McNair married Ben Strahan in 1979.
-McNair and Strahan divorced in 1986.
-Her last marriage was to Charles Blecka in 2006, to whom she was married at the time of her death.
+Three years after Manzie's death, McNair married Ben Strahan in 1979 in Las Vegas.
+McNair and Strahan divorced in 1987.
+Her last marriage was to Charles Blecka in 2006, whom she was married to at the time of her death.
 McNair is the cousin of musician Curtis Knight.